appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 #### isAddRowInProgress

 While the "Add new row" mode is enabled in the Table widget, `isAddRowInProgress` is `true`.
-You can use this for a variety of reasons, such as providing visual feedback in the UI for the user or for enforcing specific validation rules for user input in new rows (See [isNewRow](#isnewrow)).
+You can use this property for  providing visual feedback in the UI for the user or for enforcing specific validation rules for user input in new rows (See [isNewRow](#isnewrow)).

 #### newRow

-When a new row is being added to the Table, this variable contains a reference to that new row object being added; otherwise, it is `undefined`.
+When a new row is being added to the Table, this property contains a reference to that new row object being added; otherwise, it is `undefined`.
 This is useful for accessing the user input to send it via query once the user is ready to submit the new data.

 #### isNewRow

-`isNewRow` can be used only within the Validation-related properties (for example, **Regex**, **Valid**, **Error Message**, and **Required**).
+`isNewRow` can be used only within the Validation properties (**Regex**, **Valid**, **Error Message**, and **Required**).
 With it, you may set specific validation rules for new table rows that don't necessarily apply to editing existing cells.

 In the following video example, the Table allows editing a client in "Zone AE," however it doesn't allow adding any _new_ rows in Zone AE.